lukaslaobeyer/AutoFlight/documentation/source/autoscript/functions.rst

 .. function:: control.down_distance(speed, centimeters)

    Moves the drone down, and stops it after the specified distance has been traveled.
 Shortcut for ``move_distance(0, 0, -speed, 0, centimeters)``

+   .. warning:: Not implemented yet!
+Do not use.

    :param speed: The speed at which the drone should be flying.
 See ``move()``.
    :type speed: float